 "We also work closely with brand managers to make sure proper opening instructions are available on packages for first time users," Meussling says.

 A major education initiative was the launch of Child-Guard.com in August of 2016.
 This consumer-facing website is home to the Child-Guard® brand.
 It includes informational videos, a blog containing safety tips for parents, and material on brands using the closure.

 Fresh-Lock® is also working to inform the public using social media and by networking with online influencers such as popular bloggers who offer parenting and safety advice.

 One of the first industries to take advantage of the safety benefits this child-resistant closure provides is laundry.

 Responsible brands like Tide™, ARM & HAMMER™, and HEX™ Performance detergents are applying Child-Guard® and Slider-Guard™ to safely use flexible packaging with laundry packets.

 Also known as the soluble unit dose (SUD), this popular product type can now be sold in a stand-up pouch while providing families with an extra layer of protection, which gives parents time to respond if children try to access the product.

 "I think we’re going to see the use of the water soluble unit dose continue to expand outside laundry and dishwasher," Meussling says.
 "I could see that growing into a broader range of household products."

-Other industries Meussling sees taking advantage of a child-resistant slider include pharmaceutical, agro-chemical, pool chemicals, and even the emerging, state-legalized cannabis market.
+Other industries Meussling sees taking advantage of a child-resistant slider include pharmaceutical, agro-chemical, and pool chemicals.

 Meussling says the best part about bringing this packaging solution into reality is knowing that it’s making a positive difference in the world.